mehkey/system-design/resources/README.md

 Is this running in the cloud or on premise?

-What is the company’s technology stack?
+What is the company’s current technology stack?

 What existing services you might leverage to simplify the design?

+Is there a predefined architecture style or communication style or storage type?

 What about cost, deployability, agility, configurability, elasticity, evolvability, fault-tolerance, integration, simplicity, scalability, performance, testability?

-Is there a predefined architecture style or communication style or storage type?

 What actions do we need to support for this system?

 Test ?

 Photos?

 Videos?

-Front-end?
+Front-end ?

-Trending Topics?
+Trending Section?

 Push Notification?